How To Build a Wardrobe was one of my most popular posts last January so I thought this might be a good time to update and republish.

-A reader emailed me this week, sharing that she has just fought and won a long, hard battle against cancer and she’s ready to start getting out of the yoga pant rut she’s found herself in.
+A reader emailed me, sharing that she has just fought and won a long, hard battle against cancer and she’s ready to start getting out of the yoga pant rut she’s found herself in.
 The problem?
 She doesn’t know where to start and she wanted to know how to build a wardrobe.

 I could relate to her predicament — not the cancer, thankfully, but after I had each of my kids, I remember floundering a bit when it came to rebuilding my wardrobe.
 Once you miss a year or more of wearing stylish clothes, when you go shopping and look around, suddenly styles have changed and everything seems overwhelming.

 Or maybe you’ve aged a bit and realize it’s time to reassess what is age appropriate.

 Or you may have never really cared much about fashion and suddenly realized, hey, I’m 40 and it’s time to get in the game!

 What goes together?
 What is in style and what isn’t?
 And when you’re rebuilding your wardrobe on a budget, where do you start??
 How do you prioritize what to buy first?